AliZolfaghar/dante_monitor/README.md

 # DANTE-PROXY MONITOR
 monitor dante-server proxy usage from journalctl

-this is a simple node.js script to grab dante socks proxy usage from journalctl and store in redis database , so you can monitor how mus data transfered by the users and who use dante proxy. this script do not store detaild usage , just keep the username and how much data the user fetch.
+this is a simple node.js script to grab dante socks proxy usage from journalctl and store in redis database , so you can monitor how much data transfered by the users and who use dante proxy. this script do not store detaild usage , just keep the username and how much data the user fetch.

 # How To Use :